-This treatment modality is based on the neuroscience of the brain and uses bilateral stimulation to process through the memory networks and release the emotional charge associated with the experiences that creates obstacles to emotional health.
-Compared to traditional forms of cognitive behavioral therapy, EMDR has proven to be extremely effective in treating even the most problematic issues in an extraordinarily short amount of time.
-Clients utilizing EMDR appear to have less chance of their problems returning in the future after treatment is complete, because healing appears to take place at the level of the nervous system.
+This treatment modality is based on the neuroscience of the brain and uses bilateral stimulation to process through the memory networks and release the emotional charge associated with the experiences that create obstacles to emotional health and healthy relationships.
+Compared to traditional forms of cognitive behavioral therapy, EMDR has proven to be extremely effective in treating even the most problematic issues in a relatively short amount of time.
+Clients utilizing EMDR appear to have less chance of their problems returning in the future after treatment is complete, because healing is believed to take place at the level of the nervous system.
 EMDR is effective for changing negative thought patterns, emotional reactions, entrenched habits and even physical discomfort that people can’t “think" their way out of using traditional "talk therapy."
 EMDR has given clinicians and their clients the ability to essentially reverse all those negative patterns and responses that have developed in the brain, body, and nervous system.
-I incorporate EMDR into psychotherapy sessions, as needed and desired by my clients.
+I incorporate EMDR into psychotherapy sessions as needed and desired by my clients.

 More about EMDR...

-Negative experiences and emotions often become trapped in the brain and poorly integrated between the left and right hemispheres, causing distressing body and emotional symptoms.
+Negative experiences and emotions often become trapped in the brain and poorly integrated between the left and right hemispheres causing distressing somatic and emotional symptoms.
 The technique of EMDR is believed to stimulate an intrinsic capacity of the human brain to resolve emotional disturbance and gain adaptive and more helpful insights, not unlike what occurs spontaneously during dreaming or REM (rapid eye movement) sleep.
-EMDR therapy uses bilateral stimulation, right/left eye movement, or tactile stimulation, which activates alternate sides of the brain, releasing emotional experiences that are "trapped" in the nervous system.
-This assists the neurophysiological system, the basis of the mind/body connection, to free blockages and integrate experiences.
-As troubling images and feelings are processed by the brain via the bilateral stimulation of EMDR, resolution of the issues and a more peaceful state are restored at the level of the nervous system.
+EMDR therapy uses bilateral stimulation, right/left eye movement, or tactile stimulation, which activates alternate sides of the brain.
+This process is thought to release emotional experiences that are "trapped" in the nervous system.
+This assists the neurophysiological system, the basis of the mind/body connection, to free blockages and more fully integrate experiences.
+As troubling images and feelings are processed by the brain via the bilateral stimulation of EMDR, resolution of the issues and a more peaceful state is restored at the level of the nervous system.

 - Public speaking and presentations